List of Rebelde Way characters: Victoria Paz

 Victoria "Vico" Paz received a scholarship for Elite Way School and is known there as the "ultimate playgirl".
 She was the target of Logia who destroyed all her clothes.
 Vico is friends with Mía and Feli, even they have fights.
 She is portrayed by Victoria Maurette.
 Mía likes to say that Vico is her "most successful project".

 In season two she dates Rocco.
 She has many problems with her troubled father, who demanded money from her for a long time.
 At one point he was being hunted by the police; Vico and Rocco help him escape to the Argentinean mountains.
 Vico and Rocco partner together, writing and singing songs.
 In the end they leave together in order to live their musical dreams.

 Felicitas Mitre

 Felicitas "Feli" Mitre is a rich girl.
 Her mother is an ex-fashion model, and does not like her because she is fat.
 Because of her body shape, she has problems with dating.
-She suffers from bulimia.
+She has bulimia.
 She is portrayed by Ángeles Balbiani.

 At the end, she becomes pregnant with Lalo's child.